Drought Watch

 www.weather.gov/climate/index.php --> Click on the Bay Area on the national map and select "Regional Summary" (RTP)

-There's still time to make a dent in the drought - let's hope the next eight weeks provide enough precipitation to help out.
-In the meantime, remember to conserve water where you can.
+As our Pacific storms keep dumping rain and snow over Bay Area and Northern California, you can also do your part to help out in the drought.
 Reduce time spent in the shower, cut back on watering the lawn (with our on/off rainfall you don't really need to water it at all), and sweep dust/debris instead of powerwashing.
 Every little bit helps!

-- Rob Mayeda (staring at the Pacific Ocean and thinks... "desalinization plants anyone?")
+- Rob Mayeda (staring at the Pacific Ocean and thinks... "desalination plants anyone?")